Skip to content

 - Car ride lasts 20 minutes at least—again it is edited and shot brilliantly—recalls the eerie jump cut editing in Cronenberg’s Crash

 - At 44 minutes there is a sublime shot—Kaufman isolates Buckley in a splendid frame.
-She is shown between the doorway and the wall—a great frame within the frame– with everything and everyone else in in soft focus.
+She is shown between the doorway and the wall—a great frame within the frame– with everything and everyone else in in shallow focus.
 She’s all alone even though she’s in the middle of dinner with three other people at the table

 - the following shot is a wide-angle shot of Buckley centered perfectly at the table with the wallpaper in the background—both a beautiful frame and giving pause and noting the strangeness of this encounter